Touched By Fire

 Figure 6 - Nut and Bolt Standoff

 A second permanent way to attach the outer pipe is with a series of matching holes in both pipes.
 Nuts and

 bolts are threaded through holes that, when tightened, secure the outer pipe.
-Figure 5 shows the nut-and-bolt
+Figure